silkebauer/P3webpage/_Projects/_Project_Cme.md

 ---
-title: CMe's project
+title: "CMe's project"
+author: "Christoph Meier"
 description: what does he do
 background: /assets/img/Projects/Geolocation.png
-author: [Christoph Meier]
 ---

 This post has an image CMe added to test if it still renders nicely.